j-baller/protease-network/README.md

 * System requirements are highly dependent on kmer count and complexity.
 Analysis from the associated paper used 4 cores, 200gb RAM and 72 hours max walltime to generate kmer networks 4 at a time

 ## Outputs
+To console:
+* Input path resolved to:
+  * Resolved path to listed input file
+* Total Seq:
+  * Number of sequences in input file
+* Total background seq:
+  * Number of sequences in the background seq file
+* Total Nodes:
+  * Number of unique kmers identified.
+Covers both input and background
+* Total kmers:
+  * Sum of all input kmer weights.
+This includes frequency of repeat kmers and downweighting due to fixed flanking sequences.
+* Total background kmers:
+  * Sum of all background kmer weights.
+This includes frequency of repeat kmers and downweighting due to fixed flanking sequences.
+* First Pass Kmers:
+  * Sum of all input kmer weights after filtering on Enrichment vs background and minimum frequency.
+This includes frequency of repeat kmers and downweighting due to fixed flanking sequences.
+* First Pass Nodes:
+  * Number of unique kmers identified after filtering on Enrichment vs background and minimum frequency.
+Covers both input and background
+* Second Pass Kmers:
+  * Sum of all input kmer weights after filtering on network degree (based on minimum edge weight).
+This includes frequency of repeat kmers and downweighting due to fixed flanking sequences.
+* Second Pass Nodes:
+  * Number of unique kmers identified after filtering on network degree (based on minimum edge weight).
+Covers both input and background
+* Output Name
+  * root used for naming all output files.

+File outputs
 Square bracket denote variable fields based on parameters and script.
 * Kmer_Analysis.py
   * kmer_delete_[File1]_vs_[File2]_[kSize]kmer_size[edge_filter]min_edge[min_nodes]min_node[min_deg]min_degree[min_enrich]fold_enrichment[random_num]_[real or rand]_[dist_mat].txt